wareya/wmalloc/README.md

+# Walloc/WMalloc

 Threadsafe malloc/free/calloc/realloc implementation using raw OS primitives on Windows and Linux (other unixes may be supported but have not been tested).

 Include only in a single compilation unit, and re-export wrapper functions from there if your project has more than one compilation unit.
+(The relevant functions are marked as `extern "C"`, so you can do this to use it from a C-only codebase, too.)

 Features: